ONSdigital/census-worth-self-help/site/cypress/CYPRESS_README.md

     npm run e2e
     npm run e2e-test-runner
+You will also need to export the environment variables for live chat before running the tests.
+These are in the secrets repo.

 # x to skip a test suites or test cases
 You can place an 'x' before a test suite or case to skip it e.g. `xdescribe` or `xtest`